Delavaran/Networking-labs/L3/Routing/ospf/stub/multi-exit scenario/doc.md

 and for inter area external routes since R3 has higher metric for the default route, then R7 would choose R6's default route .

 **configuration :**
+before :
 ![rib on R7 before ](wqdqwdqd.png)

 ![R7 config before](wqdqwdqd2.png)

+changing the config on R7 and R6 :

 ![config on R7](wqdqwdqd3.png)

 ![config on R6](wqdqwdqd4.png)

+result :

 ![result on R7](wqdqwdqd5.png)